mindis/retailer-docs/Supplier FAQ test.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 If your products are showing as out of stock, either:
 - your products have zero inventory in your feed which is reflected on the retailer website.
 If the feed is showing positive inventory, and being uploaded successfully, there may be a system error, in which case you should contact us.
 - the cost prices (including shipping) have increased in your feed leading to a system generated out of stock status.
 Please revert to the original cost prices which is given in our weekly Retailer Listings report.
-You should be receiving this automatically every week, so please email us if you aren’t.
+You should be receiving this automatically every week, so please email us if you aren't.
 Certain retailers make products unavailable if the prices are uncompetitive with Amazon.
 This is shown on the weekly Retailer Listings report that is emailed to you.
 If this is the case, please amend your prices to the target price shown on the report.

 Why have my products been delisted with a retailer?
 +++++++++++++++++++++++++++++++++++++++++++++++++++